Batch Directives¶

 #SBATCH --gres=gpu:1

-can be requested on Puma.
+When requesting a multi-node job, up to 94 --ntasks-per-node can be requested on Puma.
 The numbers below are chosen for illustrative purposes and can be replaced with your choice, up to system limitations.
 It should be noted that there is no advantage to requesting multiple nodes when the total number of CPUs needed is less than or equal to the number of CPUs on one node.
+The numbers below are just for demonstration purposes.

 #SBATCH --job-name=Multi-Node-MPI-Job